saadhaxxan/saadhaxxan/README.md

 ## I'm a Developer, Teacher and Researcher!
 - 🔭 I’m currently working as Full Stack Developer
-- 🌱 I’m currently learning Competitive-coding, Distributed Systems and System Design
+- 🌱 I’m currently learning Competitive-coding, large scale distributed systems and backend engineering
 - 👯 I’m looking to collaborate with other content creators and developers
 - 🥅 2021 Goals: Contribute more to Open Source projects